 White vinegar works well in this mixture, as does apple cider vinegar.
-Both of these vinegars work equally well when mixed with water, so whichever you have on hand will do the trick.
+Both types of vinegar work equally well when mixed with water, so whichever you have on hand will work.

 In addition to vinegar, insects and bugs are very sensitive to a variety of scents.
 If you want to explore more options beyond vinegar, you can try out some of the following scents to keep those pests away: